MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2024-april-fools-switchstep.md

 hideAds: false
 ---

 The creator of Dash Full Version, SwitchstepGD, is currently creating a fanmade recreation of the [official Geometry Dash 2.2 level, Explorers](/posts/explorers-delayed-until-after-geometry-dash-2-2/).
+Does this mean there will be an Explorers Full Version?

 After weeks of waiting, on April 1st, 2024, a live YouTube video premiere of what was supposedly his Explorers remake was published.
 From the thumbnail, it looked to be an extended version of the [official level that was previewed by RobTop Games](/posts/geometry-dash-new-sneak-peek-analysis/).